zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/OSOK/install-osok.md

 6. Enter a Matching Rule
 ```
 #### Below rule matches the compartment where the worker instances are running.
-Enter your tenancy ocid in the following policy statement.
+Enter your tenancy ocid between '' in the following policy statement.

-Any {instance.compartment.id = '<tenancy_ocid>'}
+Any {instance.compartment.id = instance.compartment.id = 'ocid1.tenancy.oc1..exampleuniqueid2'}}

 ```
 7. Select ***Create***